1962 Maine gubernatorial election

 The 1962 Maine gubernatorial election took place on November 6, 1962.
-Incumbent Republican Governor John Reed, had been elected in 1960 in a special election to finish the final two years of Clinton Clauson's term following his death, and was seeking a full term of his own.
-He faced off against Democratic challenger Maynard C. Dolloff.
+Incumbent Republican Governor John Reed was seeking his first full term in office.
+As President of the Maine Senate, Reed had assumed the governorship upon the death of his predecessor, Democrat Clinton Clauson, and had been elected in his own right in a 1960 special election to finish the final two years of Clauson's term.

+Reed faced off against Democratic challenger Maynard C. Dolloff, who narrowly dispatched Richard Dubord in the Democratic primary.
 Reed was re-elected by one of the narrowest margins in Maine history — a mere 483 votes.
-As of the 2022 election, this is the most recent time a Republican won a majority of the popular vote in a Maine gubernatorial election.
+To date, this is the most recent time a Republican won a majority of the popular vote in a Maine gubernatorial election.

 Republican primary

 Governor Reed was unopposed in the GOP primary.